DavidBK/shampoo/Node/Javascript.md

    const flower = new LateBloomer();
    flower.bloom();
    ```

-1.
-    1. Create a function that get array of numbers.
-Each number represent a radius.
-The function should return the sum of the areas of all circles.
-      If the number is negative, ignore it.
-      If the area is bigger than 100, don't add it to the sum.
-      The sum should be an integer rounded.

-        For example:

-        ```js
-        const circlesRadiuses = [-1, 2, 3, 4, 5, 6, 7, 8, 9, 10, -100, 500];
-        console.log(sumOfAreas(circlesRadiuses)); // 170
-        ```

-    1. How many statements did you write in the previous question?
-    If you wrote more than one, refactor the code to use only one line (one statement, you can add new lines for readability).

 1. Write a function `once` that accepts a function `fn` as input and return a new function that is identical to the original function except that it ensures `fn` is called at most once.